JadeCong/JadeCong.github.io/contents/publications/example_pub.md

 ---
-layout: page
+layout: post
 title: Example Pub
 description: >
-  This is an example that how to make a publication page.
+  This is an example that how to make a post-type pub post.
 hide_description:
 image:
   path: